sudipbh/mcperf-benchmark/README.md

 The test scripts were run on an Amazon AWS m4.2xlarge instance which has 8 vCPUs.
 This enables true parallel execution with GNU parallel when testing for 1, 2, 4 and 8 connections.

+## Test environment set up for XAP

+The benchmark script expects GNU parallel to be present.
+GNU parallel can be downloaded using the link http://ftp.gnu.org/gnu/parallel/parallel-latest.tar.bz2.

+GNU parallel can be built and installed in /usr/local/bin with the following commands:

+    $ configure ; make ; make install

+XAP can be started in the usual way:

+    $ gs-agent.sh

+Memcached can be started using the following command:

+    $ gs-memcached.sh

 ## Test Script

 The script (**mcperftest.sh**) used for testing is as follows: